 - At the conclusion of the institute, each research project group presents their findings and learns about other student projects at a concluding research symposium.
-The program wraps up with a professional development workshop on the last day.

 - Throughout the program, our participants have the unique opportunity to interact with distinguished faculty and graduate students from the U-M departments of biostatistics, information science, statistics, and electrical engineering and computer science.

 The program receives input and guidance from an internal advisory committee consisting of four University of Michigan faculty members: